 8. Go to a quiet place, make a cup of tea and read a book.

 Just do it.
 It will take you away.
+It is such a better alternative then pouring yourself a glass of wine.

 9. Go get a pedicure.